tenatek/aniame/README.md

 * optionally, `enforceRequired`, a boolean to indicate whether to enforce `required: true`.
 The default is `true`.
 * optionally, `refCallback(data, ref, schemaDictionary)`, an asynchronous function triggered for each `type: 'ref'` key/value pair.
 If it returns `true` or equivalent, the node is considered valid and the validation moves on.
 If it returns `false` or equivalent, the node is considered invalid.
 If it returns `null`, or if no callback is provided, the node will be checked against the appropriate schema, pulled from `schemaDictionary`.

-`ValidationResult`s have two properties:

-* `success`, a boolean indicating whether the data is valid.
-* `errorPaths` if `success` is `false`, an array of the paths within the validated object where the validation failed.
-Each path is represented as an array.
+The resulting array contains the paths within the validated object where the validation failed.
+If the array is empty, the validation is successful.

 For example: